Analytic extensions of constant mean curvature one geometric catenoids in de Sitter 3-space: Introduction

 with the metric induced from $\R^4_1$, is a simply-connected Lorentzian $3$-manifold with constant sectional curvature $1$, called the {\it de Sitter 3-space}.

 Space-like constant mean curvature one surfaces in $S^3_1$ have a Weierstrass-type representation formula like space-like maximal surfaces in Lorentz-Minkowski space $\R^3_1$ (see \cite{AA}, \cite{F} and \cite{FRUYY}).
-In this paper, we consider constant mean curvature one surfaces in $S^3_1$ and zero mean curvature surfaces in $\R^3_1$ with either of the following properties:
+We consider constant mean curvature one surfaces in $S^3_1$ and zero mean curvature surfaces in $\R^3_1$ with either of the following properties:

 \begin{itemize} \item[(G)] The surface is invariant under a one-parameter family of isometries with a common fixed point. \item[(W)] The surface is weakly complete with Gauss map of degree $1$ and Hopf differential having a pole of order $2$ at each of two ends. \end{itemize} We call them geometric catenoids (G-catenoids in short) if they satisfy (G), and catenoids with the same holomorphic data as the Euclidean catenoid (W-catenoids in short) if they satisfy (W).
-Here the subscript ``W'' stands for ``Weierstrass-type representation formulas'' for space-like constant mean curvature one surfaces in $S^3_1$ and zero mean curvature surfaces in $\R^3_1$ ).
+Here the subscript ``W'' stands for ``Weierstrass-type representation formulas'' for space-like constant mean curvature one surfaces in $S^3_1$ and zero mean curvature surfaces in $\R^3_1$.

-As mentioned above, $G$-catenoids in $\R^3_1$ are space-like maximal surfaces that are congruent to one of $f_E,\, f_P,\, f_H$ up to a homothety, and the last two maps have analytic extensions as mentioned above.
+As mentioned above, G-catenoids in $\R^3_1$ are space-like maximal surfaces that are congruent to one of $f_E,\, f_P,\, f_H$ up to a homothety, and the last two maps have analytic extensions as mentioned above.
 W-catenoids in $\R^3_1$ are congruent to either $f_E$ or $f_K$ up to homotheties.
 (We have already seen that $f_K$ can be extended as an entire graph.)

 On the other hand, in \cite{Y} and \cite{FKKRUY2}, all G-catenoids and W-catenoids in $S^3_1$ are classified.
-Space-like constant mean curvature one surfaces in $S^3_1$ have a Weierstrass-type representation formula like as in the case of space-like maximal surfaces in Lorentz-Minkowski space $\R^3_1$.
+In light of this, it is interesting that there are so many different types of G-catenoids and W-catenoids in $S^3_1$.
+G-catenoids in $S^3_1$ admit only cone-like singular points like as in the case of catenoids in $\R^3_1$.
+On the other hand, W-catenoids in $S^3_1$ admit various kinds of singular points.